OsmanDhaqane/cheese-ctf-tryhackme/README.md

 ```
 <img width="1570" height="111" alt="php-filter-source-request" src="https://github.com/user-attachments/assets/f447075a-b442-4842-aea4-954cb62357f0" />

-The server returned the Base64-encoded contents of secret-script.php, which I then decoded to inspect the source code.
+The server returned the Base64-encoded contents of `secret-script.php`, which I then decoded to inspect the source code.

 <img width="1415" height="138" alt="decoded-secret-script-source" src="https://github.com/user-attachments/assets/de5d0956-e6bd-49bd-b1a5-a20a6e251063" />

 The code showed that the application directly passed user-controlled input into include($file) without validation or sanitization.
-This confirmed that the file= parameter was not only vulnerable to file inclusion, but also a likely path toward remote code execution.
+This confirmed that the `file=` parameter was not only vulnerable to file inclusion, but also a likely path toward remote code execution.

 ## 5. Remote Code Execution (RCE)